cprg210/proj207-pocket_pill/README.md

 Modified Logo space in the index page - Alejandro Rojas

-Corrected town name : Okotoks not Okatokes
+Corrected town name : Okotoks not Okatokes in the database